Iodine in diet

 The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods from the food guide plate.

 Most people are able to meet the daily recommendations by eating seafood, iodized salt, and plants grown in iodine-rich soil.
 When buying salt make sure it is labeled "iodized."
-There are 45 micrograms of iodine in 1/4 teaspoon of iodized salt contains.
-A 3 oz portion of cod provides 99 micrograms.
+There are 45 micrograms of iodine in 1/4 teaspoon of iodized salt.
+A 3 oz. portion of cod provides 99 micrograms of iodne.

 Dosages for iodine, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include: